suchermon/wagtailhoneypot/README.md

 ```

 If you use the above, the JS is required to remove the `required` attribute from the `data-js="hp-formfield"` or you can write your own in jquery or whatever to remove them on submit.
+I included a vanilla JS to do so.
+So make sure you include the scripts.

 ```